-In this section, we first introduce a notion of (simple) graph with a second, independent (simple) graph structure on its nodes.
-This provides a more flexible and general starting point than in previous works [4, 6, 7] on 'site graphs' for rule-based modelling where the permitted kinds of nodes and edges were hard-wired.
+In this section, we first introduce a notion of (simple) graph with an additional forest structure on its nodes.
+This provides a more flexible and general starting point than in previous works [4,6,7] on 'site graphs' for rule-based modelling where the permitted kinds of nodes and edges were hard-wired.
 We then introduce a particular graph-our meta-model-which we use to type graphs so as to reintroduce the previously hard-wired constraints in a transparent fashion.

-2.1 Structured graphs
+2.1 Site graphs

-A structured graph G is defined by
+A site graph G is defined by

-- a finite set of nodes \mathcal{N} ; - two simple directed graph structures, \mathscr{S} and \mathscr{E} , i.e. binary relations on \mathscr{N} ; - a function assigning, to each node $n \in \mathcal{N}$, a (possibly empty) set V_n of possible values.
+- a finite set of nodes $\mathcal{N}$ with a specified subset of states $\mathcal{S}$ ; - a forest structure $\mathcal{F}$ , i.e. a single-valued binary relation whose transitive closure is irreflexive, on $\mathcal{N}$ such that all states are leaves and no states are roots; - a simple directed edge structure $\mathcal{E}$ , i.e. a binary relation, on $\mathcal{N}$ ; - a function assigning, to each state $s \in S$ , a set $V_s$ of possible values.

-The graph structure \mathscr{S} allows us to formalize the notion that a node may 'belong to' another, e.g. a node representing a region of some protein belongs to the node representing the protein in question.
-The graph structure \mathscr{E} represents links between nodes.
-Indeed, our definition has much in common with the essential intuition underlying bi-graphs although, for our purposes, the structuring relation \mathscr{S} reflects a hierarchical organization of the nodes themselves, rather than the space in which they move.
-A node for which V_n is non-empty represents some (fixed or variable) attribute whose possible values are the elements of V_n , e.g. the particular amino acid at a certain point in a protein sequence or the presence or absence of a post-translational modification like phosphorylation.
+The forest structure allows us to formalize the notion that a node may 'belong to' another, e.g. a node representing a binding site of some protein belongs to the node representing the protein in question.
+A state represents some (fixed or variable) attribute of a node, e.g. the identity of an amino acid at a certain sequence location or the presence or absence of a post-translational modification like phosphorylation; we sometimes refer to states of the latter kind as flags.
+The requirement that states be leaves (and not roots) enforces the idea that a state belongs to the node for which it acts as an attribute.

-The various notions of 'site graph' in the line of work on the definition of the rule-based modelling language Kappa in terms of graph rewriting [4, 6, 7] correspond to more constrained variants of this general definition.
-The principal present novelty is to avoid hard-wiring the various kinds of nodes that can exist-agents, sites, &c. -and their hierarchical structure.
-Instead, it proposes a homogeneous space of nodes with a structure \mathscr{S} that can capture arbitrary relationships between nodes.
-Our particular choice of meta-model, made in section 2.3, assigns a DAG structure to \mathscr{S} so that it does indeed correspond to a (generalized) notion of hierarchical organization.
+The 'site graph' terminology comes from a line of work on the definition of the rule-based modelling language Kappa in terms of graph rewriting [4, 6, 7] where various more constrained variants of this style of definition have been used.
+The principal novelty of the present definition is to avoid hard-wiring the various kinds of nodes that can exist-agents, sites, &c.-and their hierarchical structure.
+Instead, it proposes a homogeneous space of nodes with a forest structure that can capture arbitrary hierarchies.